gavinmcfarland/askeroo/README.md

     placeholder?: string;
 }

-// Create and export the plugin export const customField = createPrompt<CustomOptions, string>({
+// Create and export the plugin - it auto-registers when imported! export const customField = createPrompt<CustomOptions, string>({
     type: "custom-field",
     component: ({ node, options, events }: any) {